lijikun/lijikun.github.io/index.md

 Brief vitae (more info at [LinkedIn](https://www.linkedin.com/in/lijikun).
 You can also get in touch from there):

- - **2021-Present** : Assistant Professor, CAS Key Laboratory of Photochemistry, Institute of Chemistry, Chinese Academy of Sciences, Beijing, China
+ - **2021-Present** : Assistant Professor, CAS Key Laboratory of Photochemistry, ICCAS, Beijing, China
  - **2015-2020**: Postdoctoral Researcher in Chemistry, Carnegie Mellon University, Pittsburgh, PA, USA.
 <br/> Advisor: Prof. Yisong Guo.
 Research topic: Non-heme iron enzymes.
  - **2008-2014**: Ph.
 D. in Biophysics and Computational Biology, University of Illinois at Urbana-Champaign, Urbana, IL, USA.